paulovieira/pg-lab/160726_plpgsql/readme.md

     )
     /*
-    this part is executed only if the id was given and corresponds to an existing record; if some fields were not given in the input object, the current data for those fields will be used (see the usage of coalesce) */
+    this part is executed only if the id was given and corresponds to an existing record; if some fields were not given in the input data object, the current data for those fields will be used (see the usage of coalesce) */

     on conflict (id) do update set